chingu-voyages/voyage-project-tier1-norris/readme.md

 - [ ] Follow [A11Y principles and practices](https://www.a11yproject.com/) so your app will be accessible to users with impairments.
 - [ ] Allow the user to switch between light and dark modes.
 - [ ] Add animation and visual effects to capture user interest in the page.
+- [ ] Add a team page to highlight members of your team.
+Be sure to include links to their professional and social media.
 - [ ] Allow the user to define how many facts are returned at one time.
 The default should be 1.
 - [ ] Ensure that the same fact is not displayed to the user more than once in a session.
+- [ ] Give the user the option to order the list of categories alphabetically or by categories they have most frequently used in the current session.
+- [ ] Add a user profile feature and keep track of metrics such as the number of facts the user has retrieve or the number of times each type of search (ie. random, catgory, text) has been used.
+- [ ] Be creative and come up with your own new features or enhancements!

 ## About Chingu